cloudfoundry/docs-bosh/bosh-errands.html.md

 Soon, the user will have the option to not save output to a log file and instead stream output > 1MB to the screen. (https://www.pivotaltracker.com/story/show/70384252)

+###Hey wait a second, my BOSH Errand logs are gone…###

+When an errand completes, the VM that it ran on goes away.
+This is the nature of errands.
+When the VM goes away, naturally all the logs that the errand created on that VM go away too.

+Here is how you handle this situation and get access to the logs.
+* In the errand script, redirect stdout to a logfile so that the logfile can be downloaded.
+* On the BOSH cli, download logs with the option --download-logs.
+The logs will be downloaded to your present working directory by default.
+This default can  be overridden with the optional  --logs-dir <directory_you_specify>

 ### Listing Errands

 Coming soon: the directive that will allow to list all errands in a deployment.